elucian/bee/syntax/standard.md

 To read and print into files and save to disk, we must use system.io library.
 This library define type "F" : file handler.
 It offer support for file input/output.

-**Aspects**
+**Rules**

-Next is a fragment from system.io library that define functions open and close.
+Next is a fragment from system.io library that define rules open and close.

 ```
 type .open(name ∈ S, mode ∈ A) => (f ∈ F);